Overview

 Memorization and Generalization

 Empirical and theoretical studies of memorization, generalization, regime transitions, and the roles of capacity, data complexity, and scaling.
+Examples of related work can be found here.

 Reasoning and Compositionality